tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 In January 2001, Fujifilm introduced the FinePix 4700 and the FinePix S1 Pro (Nikon F-mount with an APS-C sensor!).
 Both cameras used Fujifilm's innovative first generation of SuperCCD sensor design.

-There’s no clear evidence about what kind of CPU architecture these early models used, as firmware updates were handled mainly through Fujifilm’s service centers rather than released publicly.
+There's no clear evidence about what kind of CPU architecture these early models used, as firmware updates were handled mainly through Fujifilm's service centers rather than released publicly.

-*Note:* Interestingly, Fujix DS-1P  camera was developed in collaboration with Toshiba, so it may not be a coincidence that several Fujifilm digital cameras utilized Toshiba MIPS CPUs until at least 2003–2004.
+*Note:* Interestingly, Fujix DS-1P  camera was developed in collaboration with Toshiba, so it may not be a coincidence that several Fujifilm digital cameras utilized Toshiba MIPS CPUs until at least 2003-2004.

 ## Ancient History (2003-2010)

 The oldest Fujifilm firmware available for analysis comes from the FinePix S7000, released in July 2003.
 Early examination suggests that the camera ran on a MIPS-based Toshiba TX4927 processor paired with the VxWorks real-time operating system from Wind River Systems.
 Several successors -- including the FinePix S3 Pro and S5100 -- have followed the same design path, relying on the Toshiba TX49 CPU family and the same VxWorks RTOS.
-To date, I believe this remains the earliest verifiable evidence of the CPU architecture used inside Fujifilm’s digital cameras.
+To date, I believe this remains the earliest verifiable evidence of the CPU architecture used inside Fujifilm's digital cameras.

 Fujifilm began using ARM processors starting with Finepix F10 relased in August 2005.
 These models ran on a single-core [ARM 1136F-S CPU](https://en.wikipedia.org/wiki/ARM11) with the [Norti MiSPO RTOS](http://www.mispo.co.jp/document/no4guide.pdf).